remy/remysharp.com/public/blog/the-web-didnt-change-you-did.md

 I wouldn't dream of hosting a business product on a platform that I couldn't scale through some web interface.

 But for my own playing?
-There's no way and no need for the complicity that larger businesses need.
-In the same way that if you wanted to sell an old monitor on a site like ebay or the likes, you're not going to set up a limited business, file for VAT registration, appoint an accountant, get insurance and all the other gubbins.
+There's no way and no need for the complexity that larger businesses need.

+In the same way that if you wanted to sell an old monitor on a site like ebay, you're not going to set up a limited business, file for VAT registration, appoint an accountant, get insurance and all the other very involved complicated tasks.

 The web really didn't change.
-It really didn't "become complex".
-The development process is not one single path.
+It really didn't become complex.
+The web development process is not one single path.
 There is simply more choice and more options.

-We, you and I, the developers, consumers and businesses are responsible for *demanding* more complicated (and thorough) tools.
+We, you and I, the developers, consumers and businesses are responsible for *demanding* more complicated (and more thorough) tools.
 We are not, however, beholden to complexity.